VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Introduction

 In this paper, we introduce \textbf{VideoCanvas}, the first framework to apply \emph{In-Context Conditioning} to the challenging task of arbitrary spatio-temporal video completion.
 We also propose a hybrid conditioning strategy that decouples space and time: spatial alignment is achieved by zero-padded VAE encoding of arbitrary patches, while temporal ambiguity is resolved by our novel RoPE Interpolation, which assigns continuous fractional indices to conditional frame tokens.
 This design removes the need for costly re-training of the VAE or architectural modifications of the DiT backbone, while allowing efficient fine-tuning to enable fine-grained pixel-frame-aware control within a simple, parameter-free ICC architecture.

-To evaluate this new task and framework, we present \textbf{VideoCanvasBench}, a comprehensive benchmark tailored for arbitrary spatio-temporal video completion.
+To evaluate this unified task and framework, we present \textbf{VideoCanvasBench}, a comprehensive benchmark tailored for arbitrary spatio-temporal video completion.
 To the best of our knowledge, it is the first to systematically incorporate multi-frame, non-homologous image and patch conditions to test both intra-scene fidelity and inter-scene creativity.
 Our contributions are as follows:

-\begin{itemize}[left=0pt] \item We introduce and formalize the task of arbitrary spatio-temporal video completion, a unified framework that encompasses a wide range of controllable video generation scenarios, including not only existing first-frame-to-video, video extension and painting tasks, but also new tasks such as any-timestamp patch-to-video and any-timestamp image-to-video, extending control to arbitrary timestamps in time and arbitrary regions in space. \item We propose VideoCanvas, the first framework to apply the \emph{In-Context Conditioning} paradigm to the task of arbitrary spatio-temporal completion.
-We further introduce a hybrid conditioning strategy: Spatial Zero-Padding and Temporal RoPE Interpolation.
-This approach enables efficient fine-tuning of the DiT model without the need for VAE retraining, achieving fine-grained spatiotemporal control. \item We design and release VideoCanvasBench, the first benchmark explicitly dedicated to arbitrary spatio-temporal completion, and demonstrate that VideoCanvas achieves state-of-the-art performance across diverse settings, outperforming existing conditioning paradigms. \end{itemize}
+\begin{itemize}[left=0pt] \item We formalize the task of \textit{arbitrary spatio-temporal video completion}, under which existing tasks such as image-to-video, interpolation, and inpainting emerge as special cases, and provide an in-depth analysis revealing the structural limitations of existing conditioning paradigms under this setting. \item We propose VideoCanvas, the first framework to adapt In-Context Conditioning to this task, with a hybrid strategy: Spatial Zero-Padding for in-distribution VAE encoding and Temporal RoPE Interpolation for precise frame-level alignment---enabling pixel-frame-aware control on frozen VAEs without retraining or new parameters. \item We introduce VideoCanvasBench, the first benchmark for arbitrary spatio-temporal completion, and demonstrate state-of-the-art performance across diverse settings. \end{itemize}